bediger4000/udp-echo-server/README.md

 # Quick and dirty UDP-based echo server and client in Go

 Toy UDP server and client in Go.
-I did this to acquaint myself with Go's standard package `net`, and specificlly the UDP-related functions.
+I did this to acquaint myself with Go's standard package `net`, specifically the UDP-related functions.

 Because I learned as I wrote, here's a weird stylistic mismatch between how server.go does UDP sockets, and how client.go does some "general" socket thing.
-I did client2.go with just UDP functions, not at all general.
+To reconcile this mismatch, I did client2.go with just UDP functions to match server.go.

 ### Echo protocol